 No matter what your situation may be, there are five fundamental building blocks that make up a well-rounded self-service strategy.
 These building blocks have technology dependencies for you to consider when planning your implementation, but this article is not meant to pitch technology solutions.
 These are fundamental concepts for you to build-on and use as a guide to ensure you don’t lose focus on what you’re trying to accomplish.

 Consider converting your knowledge management strategy into more of a self-help strategy.
 A self-help strategy refers to the implementation of a more engaging and interactive knowledge delivery method.
 Intelligent Knowledge Management software is a great example, allowing users to navigate knowledge articles in a dynamic workflow methodology with logical Q&A interactions as opposed to traditional knowledge documentation.
 Another key focus area is to put an emphasis on strong analytics for continuous improvement.
 Understand where users abandon knowledge articles and which topics are most used (vs. least used) to understand where to continue to invest.
-See our blog, IT Self-Service vs Self-Help – No, They Aren’t the Same, for further discussion on the differences between self-service and self-help.
+See our blog, Self-Service Needs an Upgrade and Self-Help is the Best Way to do It, for further discussion on the differences between self-service and self-help.

 Nowadays, users expect a consistent experience from desktop to mobile and they need to feel confident they are getting comprehensive features when they access services from anywhere on any device.
 Investing in a consumer-grade user experience that’s more intuitive, requiring little or no end user training (like what you get with Netflix, Amazon, and Uber), can increase user adoption because your end users feel more comfortable with the experience.
 Another focus area for UX is centralizing the experience around search.
 Both recommendations are similar to what end users engage with in their daily lives when learning how to use a new phone app quickly, without training, or searching Google for results to answer a question.
 This allows them to acclimate very rapidly, with minimal friction, and become comfortable with the self-service experience from the get-go.